Usage Statistics

 usage-stats-url: jdbc:sqlserver://localhost;databaseName=shinyproxy

-Similarly to InfluxDB, MonetDB can be used to store events on a separate server and event logging should not necessarily happen on localhost i.e. the machine on which the ShinyProxy server itself is running.
+Similarly to InfluxDB, the events can be stored on a separate server and event logging should not necessarily happen on localhost i.e. the machine on which the ShinyProxy server itself is running.

 Note: